github/vscode-codeql/docs/node-version.md

 ## Checking the version of Node.js supplied by VS Code

-You can find this info by seleting "About Visual Studio Code" from the top menu.
+You can find this info by selecting "About Visual Studio Code" from the top menu.

 ![about-vscode](images/about-vscode.png)